-FAMILIES living in Mossman and surrounds will have a new reason to visit the local pool by the end of the year.
+FAMILIES living in Mossman and surrounds will soon have a new reason to visit the local pool.

 Douglas Shire Council has announced it will release a tender next month to build a splash park on the grass area at the Mossman Pool.